La1nG/Rshiny-Price-and-Volatility-Time-Series-Forecast-App/README.md

+Working on:
-Working on: Alpha and Beta slider not connecting
+- Alpha and Beta slider not adjusting variables (K-NN variables work)
+- Backtesting for accuracy